Notimatica/docs/troubleshooting-common.md

 1. Check whether you’re using modern version of Chrome v48+.

 1. Check whether you’re not in Incognito mode, Guest browsing mode.
-Web push notifications are not working in these modes.
+Push notifications are not working in these modes.

 1. Check whether you’re not in Full-screen mode.
 Chrome hides notifications in Full-screen mode.